AshHartwell/Leamprov/content/pages/shows.md

 ---
 # Leamprov Presents: Yes, And...!

-### The Second Tuesday of the Month at Temperance Bar, Leamington Spa.
-(Doors open at 7pm with show start at 7:30pm)
+### The Second Tuesday of the Month at Temperance Bar, Leamington Spa (Doors open at 7pm with show start at 7:30pm)

 ![](/uploads/three-elephants-colour-.svg)